eslint/eslint/docs/src/maintain/overview.md

 ESLint uses this funding for the following purposes:

-* Pay team members
+* Pay team members and contractors
 * Fund projects
 * Pay for services that keep ESLint running (web hosting, software subscriptions, etc.)
 * Provide financial support to our dependencies and ecosystem

 ## Joining the Maintainer Team

 ESLint is an open-source project, and anyone can contribute to the project.
-If you're interested in becoming part of the maintainer team, stop by our Discord and introduce yourself.
+If you're interested in becoming part of the maintainer team, stop by our [Discord](https://eslint.org/chat) and introduce yourself.